The Best Airline Credit Cards in Canada for 2023

 - VIPorter – If you fly Porter often, then you might as well join VIPorter since you can earn points for free flights.

-Do airline miles expire?
+Do airline points or miles expire?

 Generally speaking, yes.
 Most airline miles have an expiry date of about two years when there’s no account activity.
 As long as you have some form of activity in your account in a 24-month period, you won’t lose your miles.
 If you have a co-branded credit card with an airline loyalty program, e.g. Aeroplan, then it’s unlikely your points will ever expire if you use your card regularly.
 As long as you’re using your card, you’re earning points.